 Identity Management Best Practices

 A unified approach for identity and access management (IAM) works best in all cloud environments.
 Organizations must set up a single authoritative source for corporate identities.
-This centralized strategy makes user authentication smoother and cuts down hybrid cloud security risks from manual errors and complex configurations.
+This centralized strategy makes user authentication smoother and cuts down hybrid cloud security risks from human error and complex configurations.

 Multi-factor authentication (MFA) provides a basic hybrid cloud security layer that protects privileged accounts and sensitive data access.
 Organizations should also use an ‘Identity Infrastructure as Code’ strategy.
 This enables version-controlled, automated deployment of IAM configurations.